Frankfurt Moves!

 This Is Not Lebanon

-This Is Not Lebanon gave artists a platform to contradict simplistic reporting on the situation in Lebanon and to develop nuanced perspectives on the country.
-The three-week festival at Künstlerhaus Mousonturm and SOMMERBAU in Frankfurt presented leading younger protagonists from the fields of performance, visual arts, choreography and music.
+This Is Not Lebanon gave a platform to artists who defy the simplistic reporting on the situation in Lebanon and develop multi-layered perspectives on the country.
+The three-week festival at the Mousonturm and SOMMERBAU in Frankfurt presented mainly younger protagonists from the fields of performance, visual arts, choreography and music.

 Four new artistic works were created as part of Frankfurt Moves! - the residency programme of the KfW Stiftung and the Frankfurt LAB.
-Ghida Hachicho explored the dynamics of group behaviour in the SOMMERBAU with four other performers.
+Ghida Hachicho explored the dynamics of group behaviour with four other performers in the SOMMERBAU.
 Marwa Arsanios continued her feminist work with a performative video installation on questions of heritage, property and value.
 Bassem Saad's film and text-based artistic work addresses the distribution of violence and desire, and Ali Eyal's multidisciplinary practice explores contemporary forms of struggle and collective violation.
-Saad and Eyal both presented performative works for the first time at the festival.
+Saad and Eyal both presented performative works for the first time as part of the festival.

 Developed and curated by Matthias Lilienthal, Christine Tohmé, Anna Wagner, and the members of the Ensamble Modern Jaan Bossier, Uwe Dierksen and Christian Hommel.

-The festival in Frankfurt was followed by a second festival part in Beirut in October 2021, in cooperation with the Goethe-Institut Lebanon and the Lebanese art centre Ashkal Alwan.
-It was funded by the German Federal Cultural Foundation, the Goethe-Institut, the Ensemble Modern Patronatsgesellschaft e.V. and its accompanying discourse programme was funded by the Federal Agency for Civic Education/bpb.
+The festival in Frankfurt will be followed by a second part of the festival in Beirut in October 2021, in collaboration with the Goethe Institut Lebanon and Ashkal Alwan, a leading centre of the Lebanese arts scene.
+It has been funded by the German Federal Cultural Foundation, the Goethe-Institut, the Ensemble Modern Patronatsgesellschaft e.V. and its accompanying discourse programme is funded by the Federal Agency for Civic Education/bpb.

 Partner